hantaray/AdventureQuest/README.md

 ## Description

-A text-based RPG for desktop made in Visual Studio with C#
+A text-based RPG for desktop made with C# in Visual Studio.

 ## Run